aeternity/AEXs/AEXS/aex-9.md

 `approve`
 Allows `spender` to withdraw from your account multiple times, up to the `value` amount.
 If this function is called again it overwrites the current allowance with `value`.

-NOTE: To prevent attack vectors like the one described here and discussed here, clients SHOULD make sure to create user interfaces in such a way that they set the allowance first to 0 before setting it to another value for the same spender.
+NOTE: To prevent attack vectors (like the ones possible in ERC20) clients SHOULD make sure to create user interfaces in such a way that they set the allowance first to 0 before setting it to another value for the same spender.
 THOUGH The contract itself shouldn’t enforce it, to allow backwards compatibility with contracts deployed before

 ```
 public stateful function approve(spender: address, value: int)